kaiablk/FitBook/_recipes/recipe2.md

 layout: recipe
 published: true
 ---
 Welcome to my first Fit Recipe!
-On my blog you will find tasty and Fit meal ideas that can be made from fresh ingredients.
+On my blog you will find tasty and fit meal ideas that can be made from fresh ingredients.
+Without sacrificing flavour or nutrition, I'm all about cooking wholesome meals that fit into your busy schedule.

 Today, I prepared for you a recipe for a one-pan salmon and vegetables dish.
+It contains a perfect balance of protein, healthy fats, and fiber and will leave you feeling satisfied and energized.
 It is a great option for an easy lunch and dinner that can be cooked under 20 minutes!
 Without further ado, let's get to it, shall we?

 ![One-pan salmon and vegetables dish](../uploads/salmon.png "One-pan salmon and vegetables dish")